nightingaleproject/vital_records_sandbox_ig/input/pagecontent/usage.md

 ##### Method of Delivery
 If [ObservationUnknownFinalRouteMethodDelivery] is present in bundle, then the interpretation is that the method of delivery is unknown, and [ProcedureFinalRouteMethodDelivery] should not be used.
 ##### Obstetric Procedures
-If [ObservationNoneOfSpecifiedObstetricsProcedures] is present in bundle, then the interpretation is that external cephalic procedure was not performed, and [ProcedureObstetric] should not be used.
+If [ObservationNoneOfSpecifiedObstetricProcedures] is present in bundle, then the interpretation is that external cephalic procedure was not performed, and [ProcedureObstetric] should not be used.

 ### Handling of Edit Flags
 TBD